 - These mountings used delay coils, which delayed the firing of the guns by about 0.060 seconds (60 milliseconds).
 This delay, plus a wider spacing between the gun barrels than on the older ships, improved the dispersion patterns.
 The firing order was left, right, center.
 During the 1980s activations, agastats (time delay relays) were fitted to the right and left gun and these created a turret-whipping problem.
 This was corrected by increasing the delay in the right gun to 1 second.
 Wisconsin differed from her sisters in having a 1 second delay for the left gun and 2 seconds for the right gun.

 - The gun axes are 122 in (310 cm) apart according to BuOrd OP 769.
 "Naval Weapons of World War Two" mistakenly says 117 in (297 cm), the same as this reference lists for the 16"/45 (40.6 cm) Mark 6 guns used on the North Carolina (BB-55) and South Dakota (BB-57) classes.

-- These turrets cost about $1,400,000 each, not including the cost of the guns themselves.
+- These turrets cost about $1,400,000 US each, not including the cost of the guns themselves.

 Face: 17.0 in (43.2 cm) Class B armor over 2.5 in (6.4 cm) STS

 Sides: 9.5 in (24.1 cm) Class A armor over 0.75 in (1.9 cm) STS